ryanwilsond/belte/DIRECTORY_CONTENTS.md

 # Directory Contents

-Brief descriptions of all the directories to help browsing the repo.
+Brief descriptions of all the directories to help browse the repo.

 | Path | Description |
 |-|-|